cgsb/hitscore/src/doc/run_babysitting.md

 - Create submission-sheet(s).
 - Make sure the HiSeq hard-drives are almost empty (`D:` and `E:`).
-- Make sure there is enough space in `Pod:/hiseq/`.
+- Make sure there is enough space in `Pod:/hiseq/` (c.f. section about “clean-up” below).

 ### At The Pool Submission Deadline